-Looney Tunes Golden Collection volume 3 DVD set.
-The first two volumes had no warnings, since most of those cartoons were the ones people remembered from their childhood that had very little offensive content (i.e., One Froggy Evening, the Rabbit Season/Duck Season cartoons, etc.).
-Also, volumes 4-6 and the Looney Tunes Superstars collection have a title card warning viewers about the potentially unsuitable content, due to the values shifts.note The warning goes as follows: "The cartoons you are about to see are products of their time.
-They may depict some of the ethnic and racial prejudices that were commonplace in the U.S society.
-These depictions were wrong then and they are wrong today.
-While the following does not represent the Warner Bros. view of today's society, these cartoons are being presented as they were originally created, because to do otherwise would be the same as claiming that these prejudices never existed."
+Warner Bros. made a case of avoiding censorship in favor of historical accuracy when releasing the Looney Tunes Golden Collection.
+The material in first two volumes has not been altered, since most of those cartoons were the ones people remembered from their childhood that had very little offensive content (i.e., One Froggy Evening, the Rabbit Season/Duck Season cartoons, etc.).
+Meanwhile, volumes 4-6 and the Looney Tunes Superstars collection have a title card warning viewers about the potentially unsuitable content, due to the values shifts.note In case the image link goes down, the warning goes as follows: “The cartoons you are about to see are products of their time.
+They may depict some of the ethnic and racial prejudices that were commonplace in American society.
+These depictions were wrong then and are wrong today.
+While the following does not represent the Warner Bros. view of today’s society, these cartoons are being presented as they were originally created, because to do otherwise would be the same as claiming that these prejudices never existed.”

 For years Cartoon Network wouldn't show any Speedy Gonzales cartoons, fearing a backlash from Hispanic viewers over the airing of "negative Mexican stereotypes."
 The network later relented when they received petitions signed by thousands of Hispanic people who saw Speedy as a positive role model; an intelligent, athletic hero who always comes to the rescue of his fellow Mexican mice, always gets the best of the "gringonote Spanish slang for "foreigner," mostly Americans cat" and always gets the girl.
 There were other stereotypical Mexican mice in the cartoon, mind — but of all the Mexican stereotype cartoons, there were none more heroic than Speedy.